Asiim/TDD-chess/README.md

 - ~~White rook init~~
 - ~~Enable rook to keep track of its position~~
 - ~~Rook with start position init~~
-- Move rook one field vertical on empty field
+- ~~Move rook one field vertically on empty field~~
+- ~~Prevent rook from moving diagonally~~
-- Move rook one field horizontal on empty field
+- ~~Move rook one field horizontally on empty field~~
-- Move rook n fields vertical (all field on the way are empty)
+- Move rook n fields vertically (all field on the way are empty)
-- Move rook n fields horizontal (all fields on the way are empty)
+- Move rook n fields horizontally (all fields on the way are empty)
-- Prevent rook from moving n fields vertical (next to rook vertical is a figure)
+- Prevent rook from moving n fields vertically (next to rook vertically is a figure)
-- Prevent rook from moving n fields horizontal (next to rook horizontal is a figure)
+- Prevent rook from moving n fields horizontally (next to rook horizontally is a figure)
-- Prevent rook from moving n fields vertical (on the way are figures)
+- Prevent rook from moving n fields vertically (on the way are figures)
-- Prevent rook from moving n fields horizontal (on the way are figures)
+- Prevent rook from moving n fields horizontally (on the way are figures)
-- Move rook n fields vertical (on the destination is enemy figure)
+- Move rook n fields vertically (on the destination is enemy figure)
-- Move rook n fields horizontal (on the destination is enemy figure)
+- Move rook n fields horizontally (on the destination is enemy figure)
-- Prevent rook from moving n fields vertical (on the destination is friendly figure)
+- Prevent rook from moving n fields vertically (on the destination is friendly figure)
-- Prevent rook from moving n fields horizontal (on the destination is friendly figure)
+- Prevent rook from moving n fields horizontally (on the destination is friendly figure)

 ### Knight tests:
 - ~~Knight init~~